MicrosoftDocs/azure-docs-powershell/azps-10.1.0/Az.Sql/New-AzSqlServer.md

 This command creates a version 12 Azure SQL Database server.

+<a name='example-2-create-a-new-azure-sql-database-server-with-externalazure-active-directory-administrator-azure-active-directory-only-authentication-and-no-sqladministratorcredentials'></a>

-### Example 2: Create a new Azure SQL Database server with External(Azure Active Directory) Administrator, Azure Active Directory Only Authentication and no SqlAdministratorCredentials
+### Example 2: Create a new Azure SQL Database server with External(Microsoft Entra ID) Administrator, Microsoft Entra ID Only Authentication and no SqlAdministratorCredentials
 <!-- Skip: Output cannot be splitted from code -->
 ```powershell
 New-AzSqlServer -ResourceGroupName "ResourceGroup01" -Location "Central US" -ServerName "server01" -ServerVersion "12.0" -ExternalAdminName DummyLogin -EnableActiveDirectoryOnlyAuthentication